jahangir842/video-streaming/ffmpeg-streaming-RTSP.md

    ./mediamtx
    ```

-   This starts the MediaMTX server, which listens for incoming connections by default on port 8554.
+   This starts the MediaMTX server, which listens for incoming connections by default on `port 8554`.

 ---